BartoszCichecki/LenovoLegionToolkit/README.md

 [![Build](https://github.com/BartoszCichecki/LenovoLegionToolkit/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/BartoszCichecki/LenovoLegionToolkit/actions/workflows/build.yml) [![Join Discord](https://img.shields.io/discord/761178912230473768?label=Legion%20Series%20Discord)](https://discord.com/invite/legionseries)

-This is a utility created for Lenovo Legion laptops, that allows changing a couple of features that are only available in Lenovo Vantage or Legion Zone.
+Lenovo Legion Toolkit (LLT) is a utility created for Lenovo Legion laptops, that allows changing a couple of features that are only available in Lenovo Vantage or Legion Zone.

 **If your laptop is not part of Legion or Ideapad Gaming lines, this software is not for you.**